Westmont Hilltop High School: Arts and music

 Westmont Hilltop High School has a strong music program and consistently sends many students to participate in the PMEA District 6 and Region 3 Honors Choruses, Bands, Orchestras, and Jazz Festivals.
 Westmont Hilltop sends students to the All-State Festivals as well.
 Similarly, the school has recently sent students to the All-State Jazz Chorus Honors Festival.
 Many students also participate in a variety of other honors festivals.
 Westmont Hilltop has also sent representatives to the ACDA All-Eastern Honor Choir, and to the ACDA National Honor Choir.

 The Westmont Hilltop Marching band and Indoor Percussion and Guard ensembles currently compete in the Atlantic Coast Championships yearly.
 The ensembles have won numerous awards and have performed in front of large crowds.
 Westmont Hilltop High School band appeared in the Tom Cruise movie, All the Right Moves.

 Westmont Hilltop has a rich history of musical theater.
 The first musical was performed in 1962 and one has been performed every year since.
 In 2006, Westmont Hilltop's musical How to Succeed in Business Without Really Trying won many accolades from the inaugural Isaac Awards.
 Westmont Hilltop won the Best Production, Best Musical Number for "Coffee Break," Best Actor and Best Actress awards.
 Westmont Hilltop also had nominees for Best Actor in Supporting Role and Best Actress in Supporting Role.
 In 2007, Westmont Hilltop performed a production of Guys and Dolls and won Best Actress in a Leading Role and also won an award for Best Musical Number.
 Westmont presented Grease in 2008, and West Side Story in 2009.
 Westmont Hilltop presented Anything Goes in 2010.
 In 2011, the program performed Godspell and in 2012, the performance was The Pirates of Penzance for the 50th annual musical.
 In 2013, the school performed Into the Woods.
 Alumni include Broadway, film and television actor Jeff Skowron.

 Academic competition

 Westmont Hilltop's academic teams are two of the most valued and successful teams at the school.
-The Scholastic quiz team, led by their advisor, John T. Wood III, who is also the high school's chemistry teacher, consistently performs well on the local, regional, and state levels.
+The Scholastic quiz team consistently performs well on the local, regional, and state levels.
 In 2009, Westmont's Scholastic Quiz team won the local championship and then went on to win the Regional championship over Altoona.
 They competed in the state tournament in April 2009, losing in a close match to the eventual State Champions from Wilson High School, in the semifinal round.

-The Forensics team coaches are Angela Sloan and Billie Kisko.
-Westmont has gone on to Regional, State, and National tournaments nearly every year.
+The Forensics team at Westmont has gone on to Regional, State, and National tournaments in many years.
 In 2010, two of Westmont's competitors were regional champions in their categories, and the team won the District Championship.
 In 2013, the Forensics team won both District and Regional tournaments.

 2013 marked the start of the Westmont's FIRST Robotics team.